spectrocloud/librarium/content/docs/06-integrations/00-generic-vm-vsphere.md

 The **preExecCmd** and **postExecCmd** commands will be executed in every pod reconciliation.
 The loop runs at approximately a 2-minute interval.

-If you want to run the command or script only, whenever the virtual machine is getting created or after virtual machine is destroyed, then use **preVMInitCmd** and **postVMInitCmd**, respectively.
+**preExecCMD** and **postVMInitCmd** are used to execute commands or scripts prior to virtual machine creation and after virtual machine creation respectively.

 <br />